verifa/terraplate/site/content/docs/prologue/introduction.md

 toc: true
 ---

-## Get started
+## Getting started

-There are two main ways to get started with Doks:
+Checkout our tutorials if you are new to Terraplate, or our Quick Start for a one-pager with useful information.

 ### Tutorial